mmadr5/First-Game/README.md

 PhotoShop was used to create 2D Textures such as RoadTexture

-Blender was used to make the walls and two towers
+Blender was used to make the walls and two towers and billboard

 I used Low Poly Fruit Pickups, Street Lamps 2, ToonShader from the assets store.